-My teaching is informed by my deep immersion in the wisdom and practices of Yoga, Tantra and diverse mystical traditions.
+My teaching is informed by my deep immersion in the wisdom and practices of Yoga, and the world’s great mystical traditions.
 It is especially informed by Kashmir Shaivism or Shaivism, considered the pinnacle of the Yoga traditions.
 Shaivism is profoundly life-affirming and offers diverse, easeful ways to enter meditation.

 I also love – and teach – secular meditation, mindfulness and awareness practices.
 Such practices can offer a deep, direct encounter with your own awareness, and a beautiful intimacy with the present moment.